Last updated on April 19, 2026

 What is a Snake Plant?

-The snake plant (Dracaena trifasciata) is a tropical species native to West Africa.
-It was previously classified under the genus Sansevieria and is still commonly referred to as Sansevieria trifasciata.
-It belongs to the Asparagaceae family.
+The snake plant (Dracaena trifasciata) is a drought-tolerant tropical plant native to West Africa.
+It was previously classified as Sansevieria trifasciata and belongs to the Asparagaceae family.

 Botanical Name